Washington Firm Foundation

 Premium taxes paid by insurance companies in Washington State totaled $436.1 million in 2013.

-Direct premiums written by property/casualty insurance companies in Washington State totaled $9.1 billion in 2012.
-In addition, premiums written by life/health insurance companies totaled $10.7 billion (including life insurance, annuities, accident and health insurance, deposit type funds and other considerations).
+Direct premiums written by property/casualty insurance companies in Washington totaled $9.7 billion in 2013.
+In addition, premiums written by life/health insurance companies totaled $10.8 billion (including life insurance, annuities, accident and health insurance, deposit type funds and other considerations).

 The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
 The Washington surplus lines market accounted for $708.6 million in gross premiums written in 2012, according to a survey by Business Insurance.